debmhteach/CS3300HW06Rspec/README.md

-# Testing Rails with RSpec
+# Iteration 04: Testing Rails with RSpec

 Beginners introduction to testing Ruby On Rails application with RSpec and Capybara.